-When the online queue is empty, Queue-it will switch off the virtual waiting room unless traffic inflow exceeds your configured thresholds.
+When the waiting room is empty, Queue-it will switch off the waiting room unless traffic inflow exceeds your configured thresholds.

 Enterprises use this implementation pattern as a safety net to mitigate unexpected traffic surges and for protection during high traffic peaks all year round.

 With the 24/7 protection implementation, traffic levels on the covered site or page(s) are constantly monitored.
 If traffic inflow exceeds the thresholds you configure, only then will the online queue activate.